 The biggest difference between Medjool dates and “regular” dates is that they come from different cultivars of the same plant.
-Medjool dates are also picked early in their ripening season, when they are quite soft, which is why they are included in the “soft” category of dates, along with other cultivars, such as Barhee and Halawy.
-The other most common form of date, here referred to as “regular”, is Deglet Noor dates, which are in the semi-dry category of dates.
+Medjool dates are picked early in their ripening season, when they are quite soft, which is why they are included in the soft category of dates, along with other cultivars, such as Barhee and Halawy.
+The other common form of dates often referred to as regular dates, are Deglet Noor dates, which fall in the semi-dry category of dates.

-Digestion: One of the best things about Medjool dates is their high dietary fiber content.
-A single serving of dates contains more than 6 grams of dietary fiber, roughly 20-25% of your daily required intake, depending on gender.
-Dietary fiber is also crucial for proper functioning of your digestive tract.
-Fiber can help to eliminate constipation by stimulating peristaltic motion and regulating bowel movements.
-This can also help relieve hemorrhoids, bloating, cramping and general stomach upset.
+One of the best benefits of Medjool dates is its high dietary fiber content, according to research published in the journal Critical Review in Food Science and Nutrition.
+A single serving of dates contains more than 6 grams of dietary fiber, roughly 20-25 percent of the daily recommended intake, depending upon your gender.
+Dietary fiber is crucial for the proper functioning of the digestive tract.
+Fiber can help eliminate constipation by stimulating peristaltic motion and regulating bowel movements.
+This can also help relieve hemorrhoids, bloating, cramping, and general stomach upset.

-Blood Pressure: The notable potassium levels in Medjool dates mean that they can have a positive effect on blood pressure.
-Potassium is a vasodilator, so it is able to relieve tension in blood vessels and arteries, which can ease strain on the cardiovascular system and reduce your risk of atherosclerosis, heart attacks and strokes.
+The notable potassium levels in Medjool dates mean that they may have a positive effect on blood pressure.
+Potassium is a vasodilator, so it can relieve tension in blood vessels and arteries, which can ease the strain on the cardiovascular system and reduce your risk of atherosclerosis, heart attacks, and strokes.

-Metabolism: The B vitamins present in Medjool dates, such as niacin, pantothenic acid and folic acid, are very important for regulating the metabolism and the more than 300 different metabolic processes that go on within our body every single day.
-Copper is also found in high levels within these dates, which can increase iron absorption and contributes to energy generation within the body.
+B vitamins, such as niacin, pantothenic acid, and folic acid, are very important for regulating metabolism, including over 300 different metabolic processes that occur within our body every single day.
+Medjool dates contain a healthy amount of this vitamin, as well as copper, found in high levels, and can increase iron absorption and contribute to energy generation within the body.

-Vision Health: Medjool dates do contain some beta-carotene, which can be converted into vitamin A, a powerful antioxidant that is particularly effective in treating vision health.
-Vitamin A has been associated with lower levels of macular degeneration, slowed development of cataracts, and less oxidative stress in the retina.
+Medjool dates contain beta-carotene, which can be converted into vitamin A, a powerful antioxidant that is particularly effective in eye care.
+Vitamin A has been associated with lower levels of macular degeneration, slow development of cataracts, and lesser oxidative stress in the retina.

-Growth and Development: The protein level in medjool dates is not impressively high, but in combination with calcium, potassium and magnesium, this exotic fruit is known to boost growth and ensure proper development, particularly in children, or when recovering from an injury or extended illness.
+The protein level in Medjool dates is not impressively high, but in combination with calcium, potassium, and magnesium, it is known to boost growth and ensure proper development, particularly in children or when recovering from an injury or extended illness.